AEminium/AeminiumBenchmarks/README.txt

 MergeSort: Sorts an array of 1000000 random longs using parallel mergesort.
 (Threshold 10000)

+MonteCarlo: A financial simulation, using Monte Carlo techniques to price products derived from the price of an underlying asset.
+The code generates N sample time series with the same mean and fluctuation as a series of historical data.
+(Threshold is 10 iterations) Source: JavaGrande

 N-Body: Simulation predicting the individual motions of 50000 Jovian planets after three iterations.